 The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with U.S. GAAP for interim condensed financial information and with the instructions to Form 10-Q and Article 10 of U.S. Securities and Exchange Commission ("SEC") regulations.
 Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included (consisting only of normal recurring adjustments except as otherwise discussed).
 These interim condensed consolidated financial statements should be read in conjunction with the latest audited financial statements.

-Operating results for the three-month six-month period ended March 31, 2024 June 30, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.
+Operating results for the nine-month period ended September 30, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES